 Consider more closely the fact that Jesus chose Matthew, the publican, as one of his apostles (Mt.
 9:9; Mk.
 2:14; Lk.
 5:27).
 This could have been a potentially disruptive element for two reasons.

-First, Matthew’s vocation and the general reputation of such in the first century certainly could have cause many problems for the Lord’s mission.
+First, Matthew’s vocation and the general reputation of such in the first century certainly could have caused many problems for the Lord’s mission.

 Second, the fact that Simon the Zealot was also in the apostolic band was a potential source of internal conflict (Lk.
 6:15; Acts 1:13).
 The Zealots were a Jewish politico-religious sect that arose in those bloody days following the imposition of a Roman governor, after Archelaus, son of Herod the Great, proved to be a disastrous ruler and was deposed (Mt.
 2:22).